 SynergEyes “Clear Kone” lens for Keratoconus

-SynergEyes laboratories specializes in the development of hybrid contact lenses that have a highly oxygen permeable central area and a soft periphery.
+SynergEyes laboratories specialize in the development of hybrid contact lenses that have a highly oxygen permeable central area and a soft periphery.
 The goal is to provide the crisp optics of a rigid gas permeable lens and the comfort and positioning stability similar to a soft contact lens.
 The most recent development in hybrid designs is the Clear Kone lens.
 The Clear Kone has unique geometry of both the rigid center and soft periphery.
 The result is a lens that vaults the central cornea and aligns with the soft periphery from the peripheral cornea out to the sclera.
 The lens has excellent centering, movement, and comfort characteristics.
 NSVC was involved in the initial pre-market evaluation of this exciting new lens design.
 Our results have been very positive.
 We have been able to fit patients with keratoconus who have failed at many other lens designs.

 NSVC Keratoconus Diagnosis and Management Expertise